mukaiizawa/Paren/man/man1/mkdir.md

     mkdir DIRECTORY...

 # DESCRIPTION
-Create the DIRECTORY(ies), if they do not already exist.
+Create the `DIRECTORYies`, if they do not already exist.

 # SEE ALSO
 - coreutils(7)